 This business is still volatile and we need to grow way beyond the levels of Serbian GDP growth.
 We are currently working within many strategic fields and bringing competences to Serbia that are actually required in order for a government to be able to make informed decisions and invest in the right technologies and fields.

-And, yes, there are still investments that I find not to be really based on existing strategy, but rather based on actual needs.
+And, yes, there are still investments that I find not to be based on an existing strategy, but instead based on actual needs.

 You recently invited local companies to get involved in the network of Siemens’ suppliers.
 In which sectors do you see potential candidates and how was the response?